 Our quiet and warm weather will continue through Tuesday.
 Windier weather will return on Wednesday and Thursday.

+It has been a quiet and warm start to the week.
+A few spotty showers and thunderstorms developed Monday afternoon across New Mexico’s mountain ranges.
+These showers tapered off tonight.
 Another Albuquerque Box pattern may be set up again for Mass Ascension on Tuesday morning.
 Tuesday will be another quiet and warm day across the state with mostly sunny skies and a couple of spotty showers and storms in southeast New Mexico.

 Forecast Continues Below